Registration

 During star detection, Siril sets a maximum of 2000 stars to be found (this can also be changed with the appropriate option).
 In case more than one image has reached the maximum star limits, the star lists of all images are screened again.
 A new minimum detection threshold is defined to be able sort the images by both number of stars detected and FWHM.

-Unless specified otherwise, the star lists of all images are saved when using this method, the .fit(s) extension being replaced by .lst.
+The star lists of all images are saved, the .fit(s) extension being replaced by .lst.
 This allows to re-run the 2pass algorithm very quickly with different parameters, say different transformation.
 In case the star detection have been modified, the process detects these changes and re-run the analysis as required.

 This registration must generally followed by Apply Existing Registation in order to apply the transformation and build a new sequence, unless you have chosen to compute Shift.